-You’ve probably heard of some of the common features that most modern massage chairs provide: zero gravity, computerized body scan, reflexology based foot rollers, spacing saving technology, etc…
+You’ve probably heard of some of the common features that most modern massage chairs provide: zero gravity, computerized body scan, reflexology-based foot rollers, spacing-saving technology, etc…

-The list of features can be enticing but really you should focus on how well the features are implemented.
+The list of features can be enticing but you should focus on how well the features are implemented.

 Brands that implement features well typically will have patents because they know they do it better and differently than their competitors.
-For example, Medical Breakthrough massage chair has a function on their chairs that twists and turns the individual’s hip called Medical Breakthrough World Famous Hip Twist™.
+For example, the Medical Breakthrough massage chair has a function on their chairs that twists and turns the individual’s hip called Medical Breakthrough World Famous Hip Twist™.
 They have more than 20+ patents on their medical massage chairs.
 This is a good example of a brand you want to buy from.

 When it comes to the number of automatic programs, the sweet spot is around 6 – 8.
-Anything less than you don’t have much options.
+Anything less than you don’t have many options.
 Anything more and you’ll have too much and there will be overlap in functionality.

 However, the keyword is “typical.”
-If you have a serious back issue or need fast athletic recovery, we would recommend upping your budget above $4000.
+If you have a serious back issue or need a fast athletic recovery, we would recommend upping your budget above $4000.

-One thing is for sure when it comes to massage chairs: you get what you pay for
+One thing is for sure when it comes to massage chairs: you get what you pay for.

 We have talked to too many customers who bought $1000 massage chairs only to regret it and purchase a more expensive quality chair.

 Remember that a massage chair is an investment toward your well-being.
-If you think about it, its peanuts compared to what you would spend on a massage therapist.
+If you think about it, it’s peanuts compared to what you would spend on a massage therapist.